centre-for-humanities-computing/ndhl.neic/project_plan/ndhl_projectplan.md

 [comment]: # (Describe the procedure for delivery and approval, and also for transferral and approval.
-Appendices can be used for complex deliveries, in order to clarify details regarding packaging, delivery procedure and approval criteria (e.g. requirement and solutions descriptions).)
+Appendices can be used for complex deliveries, in order to clarify details regarding packaging, delivery procedure and approval criteria, e.g. requirement and solutions descriptions.)

 ## Monitoring and learning
 [comment]: # (Describe how monitoring will be carried out, at what intervals, and